menu

 Vacant apartments or homes are a major fact of life in Olin Park.
 The current real estate vacancy rate here is 26.9%.
 This is higher than the rate of vacancies in 93.1% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Olin Park neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.
+One of the unique characteristics of the Olin Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.
 The Olin Park neighborhood also has a greater percentage of children living in poverty (68.3%) than found in 98.3% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 More people work in manufacturing and as laborers here in the Olin Park neighborhood than in 96.1% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.